Dataviz

 Figure One: A lattice plot, relating three variables to each other

 But we can already see some patterns: GDP/capita and height have the positive correlation you'd expect, as per the blow up in the next figure.
-In this figure, I fit a linear regression to the data, and it looks pretty good, but for an outlier or two at the left.
-Pretty good for an initial eyeballing, upon which we can perhaps improve with closer inspection.
+In this figure, I fit a linear regression to the data, and it looks pretty good, but for a few outliers at lower right.
+Maybe an exponential-family model may fit better.

 Figure Two: A close-up of the upper left plot in the lattice, with the line of best fit

 Except, uh, for all that I said about this being a random data set.
-I just made up some pleasant-sounding variable names, ran the random number generator for a bit, and plotted the results.
+I just made up some pleasant-sounding variable names, generated a random data set, and plotted it.
 And yet we were able to find a plausible pattern in there.

-Thus, another way of casting the descriptive versus inferential war, i.e., the problem of too many hypothesis tests.
-The descriptivists are working to produce methods like the lattice plot that let you see more relationships at once; the inferentialists are asking: if you fed complete noise to this method, what are the odds that we'd still see some sort of pattern?
+And so we see another way of casting the descriptive versus inferential war--the problem of too many hypothesis tests.
+The descriptivists are working to produce methods like the lattice plot that let you see more relationships at once; the inferentialists are asking: if you fed complete noise to this method, what are the odds that some sort of pattern would turn up?
 As our methods get better at putting more data on the screen at once, they get worse at testing whether the patterns we see are real or just beautiful noise.

 Thanks to a number of technological advances, dataViz is trendy right now.
-There are a few icons of the field purveying what is often called infoporn, such as Edward Tufte, whose books show how graphs can be cleaned up, chartjunk eliminated, and grainy black and white fliers from the 1970s cleaned up through the use of finely detailed illustrations in full color.
-John Tukey's Exploratory Data Analysis was an aggressively quirky book from the `70s that offered a number of methods for seeing your data even if all you have is a pencil and paper, and encouraged disdain for inferential rules when they get in the way of the limited descriptive tools available.
-Our descriptive tools aren't nearly as limited, but the attitude seems to persist.
+There are a few icons of the field who are working hard on self-promotion, such as Edward Tufte, whose books show how graphs can be cleaned up, chartjunk eliminated, and grainy black and white fliers from the 1970s cleaned up through the use of finely detailed illustrations in full color.
+John Tukey's Exploratory Data Analysis (cited above) is aggressively quirky, and encourages disdain for the inferential school.

 These guys, and their followers, are right that we could do a whole lot better with our data visualizations, and that the stuff based on facilitating fitting the line with a straightedge should have been purged at least twenty years ago.
 Strunk and White gave us standards for writing clearly in 1959; it's about time we developed guidelines for exposition via graphics.